SAP/ui5-webcomponents/docs/5-development/3-component.md

 ```

 ### fastNavigation
 This option accepts a boolean value and defines whether this control supports F6 fast navigation.
-When enabled, the framework will set the `data-sap-ui-fastnavgroup` attribute on the component root element to construct a fast navigation group.
+When enabled, the framework will set the `data-sap-ui-fastnavgroup` attribute on the component's root element to construct a fast navigation group.

 ```ts
 import UI5Element from "@ui5/webcomponents-base/dist/UI5Element.js";